canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 | **Distribution of source code** | GPLv3: **Yes**<br/>LGPLv3: **Yes**<br/>AGPLv3: **Yes** | GPLv3: **Yes**<br/>LGPLv3: **No**<br/>AGPLv3: **Yes** | GPLv3: **No**<br/>LGPLv3: **No**<br/>AGPLv3: **No** |
 | **Provision of access over a computer network** | GPLv3: **No**<br/>LGPLv3: **No**<br/>AGPLv3: **Yes** | GPLv3: **No**<br/>LGPLv3: **No**<br/>AGPLv3: **Yes** | GPLv3: **No**<br/>LGPLv3: **No**<br/>AGPLv3: **No** |

+### Outbound Rights

+Make sure that the outbound rights associated with the licence selected do not exceed inbound rights of any software components used in the source code; e.g.: it would not be possible to release a project under an MIT licence (permissive) if software components used within it were originally released under GPL3 (reciprocal).

 ### Appropriate Government of Canada Copyright Identification

-Use the following structure when applying the Government of Canada Copyright notice:
+**Use the following structure when applying the Government of Canada Copyright notice.**

 > Copyright (c) Her Majesty the Queen in Right of Canada, as represented by the Minister of (legal departmental name), (year of publication).